 The essence of a well implemented CRM solution is to maximize performance of an organisation by making the enabling the core business processes seamlessly.
 The desired objectives of CRM implementation are often linked to business performance.
-Companies are looking at solutions that can help them to expand on the revenue streams and also optimise the processes across board.
+Companies are looking at software solutions that can help them to expand on the revenue streams and also optimise the processes across board.
 Here is a list of indicative parameters and CRM features that are helping companies to improve their business performance.

 1. Do more sales with less efforts: